Paktosan/peering-manager/docs/templating/tutorial/policies.md

 # Policies
 Peering Manager allows _routing policies_ to be defined.
 These policies can then be applied to:
-* Autonomous Systems
+* Autonomous Systems,
-* Internet Exchanges
+* Internet Exchanges and
-  * Internet Exchange Peering Sessions
+  * Internet Exchange Peering Sessions,
-* BGP Groups
+* BGP Groups and
   * Direct Peering Sessions

 First, these policies defined in Peering Manager must be exported via template to the router, then they need to be applied to prefixes received or announced.